Create, update, and delete KS via API

 Follow the steps below:

 Step 1.
-Run to create the KS:
+Run this command to create a Knowledge Source (KS):

 curl -s -X POST "https://data-integration-api.stackspot.com/v1/knowledge-sources" -H "Authorization: Bearer $JWT" -H 'Content-Type: application/json' -d '{"slug": "my-cli-ks-v2", "name": "my-cli-ks-v2", "description": "KS created via CLI using form v2", "type": "<one of api, snippet or custom>"}'